Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Impulse Control Problem

 \subsection{Existence of an Optimal Policy}

 Inspired by our investigation of optimal inventory control problems in \cite{helm:18,HelmSZ-25}, we consider the $(w, y)$-policy $R^{(w,y)}$ of \defref{thresholds-policy}, which resets the state level to $w$ whenever it reaches or initially exceeds level $y$.
 We have observed in Section \ref{sect-preliminaries} that the long-term average reward of the policy $R^{(w,y)}$ is given by $F(w, y)$ of \eqref{e:F_K}.
 However, under the policy $\mathfrak R$, $X = X_{0}$.
-Moreover, since $b$ is natural, we can regard $\mathfrak R$ as the limit of $(w, y)$ policy when $y\to b$, where $w\in \I$ is an arbitrarily fixed point.
-Therefore, under Conditions \ref{diff-cnd} and \ref{c-cond}, we can use Lemmas \ref{lem-limit:Bid/Bxi-a} and \ref{lem2-Bg/Bxi:b} and \eqref{eq:xi_limit_b} to derive
+Moreover, since $b$ is natural, we can regard $\mathfrak R$ as the limit of $(w, y)$ policy when $y\to b$, where $w\in \I$ is an arbitrarily fixed point. { Now in view of Table 7.1 on p.~250 of \cite{KarlinT81}, we have